jcbnose/JohnChanML.github.io/index.md

 ### Let's define the problem:
 **Basic**
-- Table Structure Recongition (TSR): turn a table from a scanned document (or programetic document) into cell documents that no structural and content information are loss.
+- Table Structure Recongition (TSR): turn a table from a scanned document (or programetic document) into cell documents that no structural and content information are lost.
 - Table Attribute Extraction (TAE): ability to retrieve table cell content

 **Advanced**